Milkdown/milkdown/website/pages/guide/why-milkdown/index.md

 ## Themable & Hackable

 Themes and plugins for Milkdown can be shared and installed using npm packages.
-Milkdown also support headless mode, which meas you can fully control the style yourself.
+Milkdown is an headless component, which meas you can fully control the style.